testspace-com/cypress-xml-reporter/README.md

 }
 ```

-And pass in the `logsOptions` to the reporter plugin:
+And pass in the defined options (i.e *logsOptions*) to the reporter plugin:
 ```
   require('cypress-xml-reporter/src/plugin') (on, logsOptions);
 ```